A Django Journey (2/3)

 - Searching tags and key words

 The second one is time.
 After I read “Beau Carnes”’s Medium post [How I got a second degree and earned 5 developer certifications in just one year, while working and raising two kids], I created a study calendar for myself.
 On paper I almost have as much as time to study as Mr. Carnes but, I didn’t notice a tiny difference between him and me.
 I am a working woman who has responsibilities at home too.
 However, this is not an excuse.
-Rather it will be an achievement for me if I can improve myself to his level in a year.
+Instead, it will be an achievement for me if I can improve myself to his level in a year.

 The last one is debugging and solving issues.
-When I run across problems the first thing I do is try to solve it by myself with the help of All Mighty Google.
-Because of my lack of experience I usually make it worse or I cannot use the correct keywords to find the right solution.
-For now the story usually ends with Chris stepping in.
+When I run across problems, the first thing I do is try to solve it by myself with the help of All Mighty Google.
+Because of my lack of experience, I usually make it worse, or I cannot use the correct keywords to find the right solution.
+For now, the story usually ends with Chris stepping in.

 What is next?

-So far we created the recipe project within boundaries of Django.
+So far we created the recipe project within the boundaries of Django.
 Since we tried to keep it as simple as possible for the first draft and we didn’t use any external Django Packages.
 Depending on what we’ll do for the finishing touches this may change.